zehnm/aoostar-rs/docs/asterctl.md

 > Aster: Greek for star and similar to AOOSTAR.

-Currently, the project includes a proof-of-concept demo application that loads an image, draws rectangles, and writes text over the image.

 A work-in-progress "panel-mode" mimics the AOOSTAR-X software and uses the same configuration files for rendering sensor panels with dynamic sensor values.